-Volcanoes and hydrothermal vents fertilized land surfaces and the oceans nurturing the evolution of diverse lifeforms in a moist carbon rich environment where lifeforms grew to prodigious sizes in reduced gravity.
+Volcanoes and hydrothermal vents released water and carbon rich gasses, building the atmosphere and heating filling and fertilizing the shallow oceans and the oceans nurturing the evolution of diverse lifeforms in a moist carbon rich environment where lifeforms grew to prodigious sizes in reduced gravity.

 A multinational group of paleontologists has described a new titanosaurian dinosaur, named Dreadnoughtus schrani, from Upper Cretaceous sediments in southern Patagonia, Argentina.
 It is the most complete giant titanosaur yet discovered, and provides new insight into the morphology and evolutionary history of these supermassive dinosaurs.